 Education happens inside and outside of the classroom.
-Earn prior learning credit with the completion of other valuable experiences, such as AP classes, military service, professional development and more.
+Earn prior learning credit with the completion of other valuable experiences, such as Advanced Placement classes, military service, professional development, and more.

 Project Lead the Way provides learning opportunities in computer science, engineering, and biomedical science for pre-kindergarten through senior year students.
 You may be able to receive college credit if you have completed any of the following Project Lead the Way courses.